chaiqilin70/spring_cloud_bjtu/README.md

 ### assgin2
 Simple payment microservice: Clients make payment upon their order.
 ### center
+Server using the eureka registry, manages various microservices.Form a service cluster with center1 to keep watch on each other.
+### center1
-Server using the eureka registry, manages various microservices.
+Server using the eureka registry, manages various microservices.Form a service cluster with center to keep watch on each other.
 ### gateway
 An API gateway for path rewriting to enhance security.